jenkinsci/gitlab-plugin/README.md

 * gitlabSourceRepoURL
 * gitlabSourceRepoName
 * gitlabBranch (This is optional and can be used in shell scripts for the branch being built by the push request)
+* gitlabActionType (This can be either PUSH or MERGE)

 Help Needed